AI & Optimisation Engineer

-With a doctoral degree in technical mathematics (TU Graz, graduated sub auspiciis Praesidentis) and training in AI strategy (MIT Sloan) and AI governance (Oxford Saïd Business School), I work at the intersection of machine learning, optimisation, and trustworthy AI.
+My background combines a doctorate in technical mathematics from TU Graz (awarded sub auspiciis Praesidentis) with training in AI strategy (MIT Sloan) and AI governance (Oxford Saïd Business School).
+I work at the intersection of mathematical optimisation, agentic AI, and production engineering, where the goal is not a working prototype, but a system that actually changes how decisions get made.

-At Anexia, I focus on turning models into production-grade solutions that automate and improve high-impact operational decisions – not just prototypes, but systems that create measurable business value.
-Additionally, I teach mathematics at the University of Klagenfurt, bridging theory and practice.
+At Anexia, I focus on transport and logistics domains where planning decisions have real operational consequences.
+I teach mathematics at the University of Klagenfurt, bridging theory and practice.

 AI-driven decision systems and optimisation · Explainable and trustworthy AI · AI governance and responsible deployment · ML and GenAI in operational contexts